 In contrast, many 30-year HELOCs offer a 10-year draw phase before rolling over to a 20-year repayment phase.
-Figure’s short draw phase compounds the heavy restrictions on draws to weaken their product’s flexibility further.
-It’s better than no flexibility at all but pales in comparison to a true HELOC.
+Figure’s short draw phase is better than no flexibility at all but pales in comparison to a true HELOC.

 Best of all, the loan can settle within 10 days — lightning fast compared to conventional mortgage lenders, who often take a month or longer to settle.
 And settlement takes place electronically, just as with the HELOC.